witnessmenow/ESP32-Trinity/examples/README.md

 ### Basics

 In this section you will find some simple sketches to get you up and running on your Trinity.
-These are a great place to get started, as I alway would recomend getting something simple running on any hardware to make sure your setup works!
+These are a great place to get started, as I would always recommend getting something simple running on any hardware to make sure your setup works!

 - [Hello World](https://github.com/witnessmenow/ESP32-Trinity/tree/master/examples/Basics/HelloWorld) - A simple example showing different size fonts in different colours
 - [ColourTest](https://github.com/witnessmenow/ESP32-Trinity/tree/master/examples/Basics/ColourTest) - A simple sketch that just cycles through colours (WARNING - can use a lot of power!)